 Whether you’re a first-time buyer or looking to move up the property ladder, buying off-plan can be appealing for many reasons.
-However, if you’ve never bought a new-build property you may not be aware of how the buying process can be different to buying an older property.
+However, if you’ve never bought a new-build property you may not be aware of how the buying and conveyancing process can be different to buying an older property.

 Here at Enact conveyancing, we’ll guide you through some of the things you should be aware of before you commit to buying off-plan.